vp-cshow/vp-cshow/README.md

 ### Who are you?
-I'm a recent Computer Science graduate with over 8 years of varying degrees of mostly software development & teaching experience.
+I'm a recent Computer Science graduate with over 8 years of collective software development & teaching experience.

 ### Where did you go to school?
 I have both a Bachelor's and Master's of Science in Computer Science from Syracuse University.
 Go 🍊.